360-data-engineer/ArchAngelKatas/README.md

 # The Road Warrior - An Itinerary Management Startup
 ## Introduction
-The Road Warrior wants to build the next generation online trip management dashboard to allow travelers to see all of their existing reservations organized by trip either online (web) or through their mobile device.
+The Road Warrior wants to build the next-generation online trip management dashboard to allow travelers to see all of their existing reservations organized by trip either online (web) or through their mobile device.

 ## Requirements
 - Poll email looking for travel-related emails